 - Dietary needs not covered in the registration check boxes

 As part of our ongoing efforts to encourage attendance at Annual Session, we are pleased to announce that a golf cart will be available at Annual Session to assist our less mobile Friends in getting around Walker Creek Ranch.
 We are grateful for the grant from Friends Foundation for the Aging that initially helped start this.

-Vegetarian, vegan, omnivore, gluten-free, dairy-free, and several other options will be offered.
+The site offers vegetarian, vegan, omnivore, gluten-free, dairy-free, and several other options.
 Please give details on the registration form for any dietary needs not covered in the registration check boxes, including whether you need to bring your own food.

 Commuter fee includes supper on Friday and lunch for all other days.

 Overnight registrations include three meals, beginning with supper and ending with lunch the next day.